bryanaufgit/audit-ready-expense-api/docs/DOMAIN_RULES.md

 ## Validation rules (initial)
 - Title/Description is required (min length can be defined later)
-- Receipt is required if Amount >= 100.00 (placeholder threshold, adjustable)
+- Receipt is required if Amount >= 70.00 (placeholder threshold, adjustable)
 - Reject requires a non-empty reason
+- Approver cannot be creator

 ## Audit events (minimum fields)
 - ExpenseId